nanoc/nanoc.app/content/docs/tutorial.md

 Customize the layout
 --------------------

 The look and feel of a site is defined in layouts.
 Open the site’s default (and only) layout, `layouts/default.html`, your text editor.
-It *almost* looks like a HTML page, except for the metadata section at the top of the file, and eRuby (Embedded Ruby) instructions such as the `<%= yield %>` one:
+It *almost* looks like a HTML page, except for the frontmatter at the top of the file, and eRuby (Embedded Ruby) instructions such as the `<%= yield %>` one:

     #!html
     …